vprover/vampire-online/README.md

 ## Frontend

 React application created with create-react-app.

+Uses .env files to store environment (local = `.env.local`| prod = `.env.production`) variables.
+(These files should be placed in the root folder of the frontend and **NOT** be checked in git, they are present in the .gitignore)

+Template files are provided.

+Set the following variables and remove `_template` from the filename

+* **REACT_APP_API_HOST** - URL to backend
+* **REACT_APP_API_DEFAULT_TOKEN** - JWT for userType="any" (when the server start it will print a frontend token, copy that one)

+Has default react-app readme in folder.

 ## Backend

 NodeJs/Express thin server making calls to a vampire binary.
+Has detailed readme in folder.

 ## Deployment